 Ally Bank: Where Did They Come From?

-Ally Bank was honored by Money Magazine in October 2012 as the “Best Online Bank” for the second year in a row, so you know they’ve got a solid reputation and a good slate of offerings.
+Ally Bank was honored by Money Magazine in 2018 as the “Best Online Bank”, so you know they’ve got a solid reputation and a good slate of offerings.

 Is Putting My Money With Ally Safe?

 One of the first things you should ask when signing up with a bank is, “Will my money be safe if I bank with this company?”.